Turku: Food

+Traditional food from Turku is also traditional food from the region of Southwest Finland.
+Raisin sausage called rusinamakkara, fish in various forms (especially Baltic herring), sourdough bread, and saaristolaisleipä (a type of slightly sweet rye bread baked with cultured milk, malt, bran, rye flour and syrup) are traditional foods typical of the area.
+The piispanmunkki ("bishop's doughnut") is also among the local traditional delicacies.

+The Finnish fast-food chain Hesburger originally hails from Turku.

 Association and city rivalry

 The Finnish people associate Turku with its "old and historic" charm.
 Established in 1957, Turkuseura-Åbosamfundet ry is a bilingual, politically neutral historical society with 2,200 members.
 Its main focus is to cherish Turku's culture and dialect, and to preserve local history and traditions.
 The society strives to promote and enhance Turku's positive image.

 Turku and Tampere are two cities in Finland that exhibit a cordial rivalry through humorous banter.
 Humorous topics include Tampere's traditional dish, mustamakkara, Turku's Aura River, and distinct regional accents.
 Both cities boast excellent culinary scenes, which attract food lovers.
 Since 1997, students from Tampere have annually visited Turku to participate in the custom of leaping on the market square.
 This lively event is thought to nudge the city towards the Baltic Sea and counteract post-glacial rebound.